thawatchai-p/DWGtoDXFConverter/README.md

 # DWGtoDXFConverter
-Pipeline code for converting of DWG file to DXF file by using Teigha Software
+Pipeline code for converting of DWG file to DXF file by using Teigha Software.
+Please ensure to install the Teigha software before using this codes.

 # Parameters
 TEIGHA_PATH: Location of .exe file